Yanik39/Kopia-Ubuntu/README.md

 # Kopia-Ubuntu
-Ubuntu based Kopia
+Difference with original Kopia Docker Container is this is based on ubuntu:jammy and fuse3 is installed.
-Difference with original kopia container is this is based ubuntu and fuse3 is installed.
-So KopiaUI can mount snapshots and we can browse KopaUI mounted folders from host system.
+So KopiaUI can mount snapshots and we can browse KopaUI mounted folders from the host system.

 # Nginx reverse proxy
 ```